-when will the online painting workshop ‘landscapes in lines’ be there?
+when will the online class ‘landscapes in lines’ be there?

 acting like myself is the best way to act

 Next to all beginners challenges we met with two enemies: wind and airplanes.
-The first one was sometimes so hard that we had to skip our background sound.
+The wind was making so much noise, that we had to skip our background sound.
 Also I had to take care of my drawing stuff that could fly away… and of course, as we’re both long haired creatures, fought the hairs out off our eyes… Is my hair still okay?
 No. Never mind.
 Everyone sees it’s blowing like crazy.
 The planes were at some spots taking off and landing every minute, and they were making so much noise that we couldn’t even hear the wind anymore.

 Luckily our sessions at home were more relaxed, at least when it comes to noise.
 However, when we came to filming the painting process Anthony had to find a solution for placing the camera in such a way that we could film the work from above.
 He invented a construction to put the tripod for two-third on the table, and tied the camera on the window so that it wouldn’t fall down.
 And that didn’t happen, all of our indoor days.